The workplace is going through big changes. Generation Z now makes up more than 27% of the global workforce and is changing how work looks and feels.

 Job satisfaction alone doesn't explain the whole story.
 74% of Gen Z employees would recommend their company as a great place to work [1], yet their loyalty remains uncertain.
 This gap between involvement and retention creates a major challenge for companies, especially since Gen Z will make up 27% of the workforce in the next two years [3].

-Gen Z's upbringing in a digital world has shaped their approach to work and communication.
 These true digital natives process information differently than earlier generations.
-76% of Gen Z employees show advanced tech skills [5].
+According to Forbes, 76% of Gen Z employees show advanced tech skills [5].

-Tech exposure has made Gen Z "hypercognitive," which lets them process information faster than their older coworkers [6].
-Their digital fluency shows up in their workplace expectations.
-One-third of Gen Z employees want their organizations to provide modern technology [5].
+Their digital fluency shows up in their workplace expectations, as one-third of Gen Z employees want their organizations to provide modern technology [5].

 Gen Z workers need: